Indian Mounds Regional Park

 Text-to-speech Audio

-Established in the late 1800s, this 17-acre park features six ancient burial mounds, the earliest of which date back between 1,500-2,000 years ago.
-These early mounds were created by the people of the Hopewell culture.
-As such, this site is the only distinctly Hopewell site in the state, and one of northernmost examples of this culture in the country.
-For centuries, Native Americans buried their dead here, including the Dakota peoples.
+Established in 1892, this 17-acre park features six ancient burial mounds, the earliest of which date between 1,500 and 2,000 years ago.
+These mounds were created by the people of the Hopewell culture, and this is the only distinctly Hopewell site in the state of Minnesota and one of the country's northernmost examples of mounds made by the Hopewell peoples.
+For centuries, Native Americans buried their dead here, including the Dakota people.
 The mounds rest on limestone rock that is 450 million years old.
-Originally there were at least 16 mounds at this location and 19 more nearby above what is now Carver's Cave but these have been lost to development over the years.
+Originally, there were at least 16 mounds at this location and over 50 along Dayton’s Bluff, but many have been destroyed by development over the years.
+The park lies above what is now Carver's Cave/ Wakáŋ Tipi Cave, which has petroglyphs documenting Dakota history at the site.
 The site was placed on the National Register of Historic Places in 2014.

 Images